kitpages/KitpagesDataGridBundle/Resources/doc/30-Events.md

 kitpages_data_grid.on_display_grid_value_conversion
 ---------------------------------------------------
-Allow to reformat value displayed in a grid on this all application
+Allow to reformat value displayed in a grid on this entire application.

 ```php
 namespace App\SiteBundle\EventListener;